 Independent Local Tours

-(Prices may change slightly due to currency fluctuations throught the year.)
+(Prices may change slightly due to currency fluctuations through the year.)

-While in WARSAW you may choose from following local tours with English speaking guide:
+While in WARSAW you may choose from the following local tours with English speaking guide:

 WARSAW – DAILY SIGHTSEEING

 Operates every morning from April to October and every Saturday and Sunday from November to March

 Cost per person: $65 – Duration 4 hrs.

 During your city tour you’ll get acquainted with heroic Polish capital which was rebuilt after almost total destruction of World War II.
 You motor coach drives along the Royal Route with its aristocratic residences, historic churches, Warsaw University, the Monument of Warsaw Uprising, the Tomb of the Unknown Soldier, the Grand Theatre, the Belvedere Palace, the Jewish Ghetto Memorial.
 In Lazienki Park walk to the beautiful Chopin Monument and Palace on Water, summer residence of last king of Poland.
 A walking tour through the Old Town takes you to the colorful Old Market Square, St. John’s Cathedral and the picturesque Royal Castle Square with King Sigismund’s Column who moved Polish capital from Krakow to Warsaw in the 16th century.

 There is also HOP-ON-HOP-OFF bus if you have more time to see major attractions of Warsaw.